GitaraMariusz/Anime-Scraper/README.md

 # Anime-Scraper

 The project is designed for scraping anime from MAL with a simple UI.
+(Student Project)

 ## Prerequisites